ita14/measurements-app/src/measurements-collector/measurements-api-client/docs/apis/tags/MeasurementsApi.md

     host = "http://localhost:7001"
 )

+# The client must configure the authentication and authorization parameters
+# in accordance with the API server security policy.
+# Examples for each auth method are provided below, use the example that
+# satisfies your auth use case.

+# Configure Bearer authorization: bearerAuth
+configuration = measurements_api_client.Configuration(
+    access_token = 'YOUR_BEARER_TOKEN'
+)
 # Enter a context with an instance of the API client
 with measurements_api_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class